 The benefits of using educational email templates

-Educational email templates are pre-designed email layouts used by educational institutions.
-They can bring a plethora of benefits to the table.
+Educational email templates are pre-designed email layouts used by educational institutions, course creators, and EdTech teams.
+They can save time, keep branding consistent, and make campaigns easier to launch.

 Here are some of the most important ones:

-• Consistent branding.
+- Consistent branding.
 Educators and administrators don’t have to struggle with the design — the template includes a color scheme, font, and logo.
-Consistency helps to make your school brand recognizable to the audience, and emails — good-looking.
+Consistency helps make your school brand recognizable to the audience and your emails more polished and easier to recognize.

 How do you find the perfect template?